true-grue/peco/README.md

 * Selective memoization to speed up parsing (see `memo`).
 * Left recursion is supported (see `left`).

-Combinator functions take and return the parse state.
+Combinator functions generate parsers that take and return parsing state.
 The `state: namedtuple` has the following fields:

 * `text: str`.
 Source text.
 * `pos: int`.
 Position in the `text`.